Skip to content

 NUXT_PROVIDER_S3_CDN_URL=

-# GitHub OAuth
+Optional GitHub OAuth variables:

 NUXT_OAUTH_GITHUB_CLIENT_ID=